Open Topics

 Fatehkia, M., Lucas, J. K., & Chawla, S. (2024).
 T-RAG: lessons from the LLM trenches. arXiv preprint arXiv:2402.07483.

-Topic: AI 2 – Build a Multi-Agent approach for a Large Language Model (LLM) to improve responses and by using Retrieval-Augmented Generation (RAG) to consider own data in queries
+Topic: AI 2 – Improvement of a Multi-Agent approach which uses Large Language Models (LLMs) for responses by incorporating Retrieval-Augmented Generation (RAG) to consider own data in queries

 Goal:

-Develop an agentic architecture where each agent has a particular role to improve answers on questions by using a local LLM, e.g., Llama [1]/Mistral [4] and the RAG approach [2].
+Develop an agentic architecture where each agent has a particular role to improve answers on questions by using a local LLM/LMM, e.g., Llama [1]/Mistral [4]/ LLaVA[8-9] and the RAG approach [2].

 Recommended requirements: